 Make sure your blog is as thorough on the back-side as it is on the front-end.
-Your meta description is what your audience will see when they google your primary keyword.
-Make sure to include your keyword in the the meta title and meta description of your business blog post:
+Your meta description and title will be seen by your audience when they google your primary keyword phrase.
+Make sure to incorporate your keyword phrase in the meta title and meta description for every blog post:

 26. Be Careful with Keyword Density

-It’s easy to want to overuse a keyword when you find one with good SEO ranking possibilities.
-Don’t do that.
-Google will penalize your business blog for keyword stuffing and then all parties lose.
-The general rule of thumb is to include your keyword, or a synonym of your keyword, about once in each paragraph.
+It’s easy to want to overuse a keyword phrase when you find one with excellent SEO ranking possibilities.
+Don’t give in.
+Google will penalize your blog for keyword stuffing and then all parties lose.
+The general rule of thumb is to include your keyword and then use synonyms and related keyword phrases to enhance the relevancy of your content.

 27. Make Your Business Blog Shareable

-Have you ever started reading an article online that was so great you had to share it with your friends on social media only to discover the site didn’t have social sharing buttons?
-This is an easy fix for your site.
+Have you ever started reading an article online that was so great you had to share it with your friends on social media…only to discover that the site didn’t have sharing capability?
+This is an easy fix.
 Just find a good plugin for your blog that allows the audience to share away to their hearts content: